The Sheltering Sky (soundtrack)

 The Sheltering Sky is the original soundtrack to the 1990 film The Sheltering Sky (based on a novel by Paul Bowles) starring Debra Winger and John Malkovich.
 The original score was composed primarily by Ryuichi Sakamoto.

 The album won the Golden Globe Award for Best Original Score and the LAFCA Award for Best Music.

 Track listing

 LP edition

-Vinyl edition has two additional tracks which are not included in CD release:
+The vinyl edition has two additional tracks which were not included in the CD release: